-Eventing Clinic with Larisa Quirk on December 17th, January 21nd, and February 18th
+Eventing Clinic with Larisa Quirk on March 11th

 We are very pleased to welcome Larisa Quirk of Rumored Eventing, and assistant trainer to Felicitas von Neumann-Cosel, to Blue Waters Farm this winter.
 These events will focus on using cavaletti and/or jumping efforts to improve the overall athleticism of each horse and rider pair.
 Each session will be custom designed to meet each pair’s goals.
 You may chose to work just on the flat, or work over poles or work over jumps or any combination thereof.
 I will be contacting you in advance to discuss your needs and goals.